osalvador/ReplicaDB/.github/instructions/project-technical.instructions.md

 - Source and sink connections are task-owned.
 Close statements, result sets, connections, SDK clients, and temporary resources through the existing lifecycle hooks.
 - Preserve the original cause and task context when propagating failures.
 Restore the interrupted flag after catching `InterruptedException`.
 - Do not assume the executor cancels sibling tasks when one `Future` fails; preserve cleanup behavior in the orchestrator.
+- In server repositories, use explicit JDBC representations for PostgreSQL temporal parameters and preserve state-machine checks around SQL updates.
+- Keep controller errors in RFC 7807 form and redact dynamic details before they cross API, audit, log, or telemetry boundaries.

 ## Domain Invariants and Type Mapping
 - Check `ResultSet.wasNull()` immediately after primitive getters and check object values for null before binding or serializing them.